 FNGLA is Florida's oldest and largest association targeting the needs of the Florida's environmental horticulture industry, which has an estimated $15.2 billion in industry-wide sales annually.
 Through FNGLA's efforts, the entirety of Florida's nursery and landscape industry benefits!
-In 2012, FNGLA celebrated 60 years of industry representation.
+In 2017, FNGLA celebrates 65 years of industry representation!

 The Florida Nursery, Growers and Landscape Association (FNGLA) is a vibrant network of professionals who work in unison to shape the future of Florida's nursery and landscape industry.
 Through the association's activities, FNGLA strives to advance member's business interests and enhance their success.

 FNGLA is a member-driven association that recognizes the need for individual industry members to unify.
 FNGLA works to better the industry, raising the bar on professionalism by spearheading marketing programs, providing promotional and educational venues for members, taking a leadership role in protecting and promoting our members' business interests, communicating the latest industry issues and providing professional accreditations to interested individuals.